kjk47037/Skin/README.md

 ### Notes

+- **Image Size**: The Dockerfile uses CPU-only PyTorch (much smaller than CUDA version) to keep the image under Railway's 4GB limit.
+The model will run on CPU, which is fine for inference.
 - The loader tries TorchScript first, then falls back to `torch.load`.
 If the file is a state dict, it builds an EfficientNet-B0 head and loads with `strict=False`.
 If your training architecture differs, update `app/model.py` accordingly.
 - The default image preprocessing uses 224x224 ImageNet normalization.
 For best accuracy, match your training-time transforms.
+- **Acne exclusion**: The API filters out "Acne" from all predictions (it will never appear in results).